-Consistent with the adjustments applied to the operating performance measures on page 86, the following supplemental cash flow and balance sheet information of the Company has been adjusted to reflect ASM PT as an equity accounted investment beginning January 1, 2012.
+Consistent with the adjustments applied to the operating performance measures, the following supplemental cash flow and balance sheet information of the Company has been adjusted to reflect ASM PT as an equity accounted investment beginning January 1, 2012.

 The following table shows the cash flow statement on a comparable basis.
 The ASMPT numbers have been deconsolidated: